San Jose State vs. Hawaii NCAA Football Odds, Plays and Insights | September 19, 2021

 Over/Under Insights

-- This contest's total is 3.8 points under the 63.3 these two squads combine to give up per game in 2021.
+- The 63.3 points per game these two squads have allowed their opponents to score this season are 2.3 more than the 61 over/under in this contest.

-- The average total in Spartans games this season is 57.8, 1.7 points fewer than Sunday's over/under of 59.5 .
+- Spartans games have an average total of 57.8 points this season, 3.2 fewer than Sunday's over/under.

-- The 59.5-point over/under for this game is 6.5 points below the 66.0 points per game average total in Rainbow Warriors games this season.
+- The 61-point over/under for this game is 5.5 points below the 66.5 points per game average total in Rainbow Warriors games this season.

 San Jose State Stats and Trends

-- Last game, the Spartans fell to the USC Trojans by a score of 30-7.
-The Trojans covered the spread as 15-point favorites.
+- San Jose State has one win against the spread in two games this year.

-- The Spartans have been favored by 7 points or more once this season and covered the spread.
+- The Spartans covered the spread in their only game when favored by 6.5 points or more.

-- Find the latest odds and place your wager on the Spartans to cover the spread at SISportsbook.

-- The teams combined to score 37 points, going under the 59.5-point over/under.

-- The Spartans have four giveaways this season, while the Rainbow Warriors have five takeaways .
+- The Spartans have turned the ball over four times this season, one fewer than the Rainbow Warriors have forced (5).

+- Find the latest spread and moneyline odds for San Jose State at SISportsbook.

 Hawaii Stats and Trends

-- The Rainbow Warriors did not cover the spread as 11-point underdogs last time out against the Oregon State Beavers, coming up short by a final score of 45-27.

-- The Rainbow Warriors have yet to cover the spread this season when underdogs by 7 points or more in three chances.
+- The Rainbow Warriors have yet to cover the spread this season when underdogs by 6.5 points or more.

-- Sportsbooks posted a total of 65 for the matchup, and the teams hit on the over.

-- When Hawaii scores more than 22.0 points, it is 0-2 against the spread and 1-1 overall.
+- When Hawaii records more than 22.0 points, it is 0-1 against the spread and 1-1 overall.

-- When Hawaii totals more than 333.0 yards, the team is 0-2 against the spread and 1-1 overall.
+- Hawaii is 0-1 against the spread and 1-1 overall when the team amasses more than 333.0 yards.

 - The Rainbow Warriors have turned the ball over eight times this season, seven more turnovers than the Spartans have forced (1).